schmidfelix/ploi-cli/docs/deploy/push.md

 # Pushing your local deploy script to ploi

-With `ploi deploy:push` you can push your local .env file to ploi.
+With `ploi deploy:push` you can push your local deploy script to ploi.

 By default it will use the `deploy.sh` file, but you can customize that by providing the `--filename` parameter.